-Many immunostimulants act as vaccine adjuvants via activation of the innate immune system, although it is in many cases unclear which specific molecules contribute to the stimulatory activity.
-QS-21 is a defined, highly purified and soluble saponin adjuvant currently used in licensed and exploratory vaccines, including vaccines against malaria, cancer and HIV-1.
+Many immunostimulants act as vaccine adjuvants via activation of the innate immune system, although in many cases it is unclear which specific molecules contribute to the stimulatory activity.
+QS-21 is a defined, highly purified, and soluble saponin adjuvant currently used in licensed and exploratory vaccines, including vaccines against malaria, cancer, and HIV-1.
 However, little is known about the mechanisms of cellular activation induced by QS-21.
-We observed QS-21 to elicit caspase-1-dependent IL-1 β and IL-18 release in antigen-presenting cells such as macrophages and dendritic cells when co-stimulated with the TLR4agonist adjuvant monophosphoryl lipid A. Furthermore, our data suggests that the ASC-NLRP3 inflammasome is responsible for QS-21induced IL-1 β /IL-18 release.
-At higher concentrations, QS-21 induced macrophage and dendritic cell death in a caspase-1-, ASC- and NLRP3- independent manner while the presence of cholesterol rescued cell viability but did not alter IL-1 β release A nanoparticulate adjuvant that contains QS-21 as part of a heterogeneous mixture of saponins also induced IL-1B in a NLRP3-dependent manner.
-Interestingly, despite the role NLRP3 plays for cellular activation in vitro, NLRP3-deficient mice immunized with HIV-1 gp120 and QS-21 showed significantly higher levels of Th1 and Th2 antigen-specific T cell responses and increased IgG1 and IgG2c compared to wild type controls.
-Thus, we have identified QS-21 as a non-particulate single molecular saponin that activates the NLRP3 inflammasome, but this signaling pathway may contribute to decreased antigen-specific responses in vivo.
+We observed QS-21 to elicit caspase-1-dependent IL-1 β and IL-18 release in antigen-presenting cells such as macrophages and dendritic cells when co-stimulated with the TLR4-agonist adjuvant monophosphoryl lipid A. Furthermore, our data suggest that the ASC-NLRP3 inflammasome is responsible for QS-21-induced IL-1 β /IL-18 release.
+At higher concentrations, QS-21 induced macrophage and dendritic cell death in a caspase-1-, ASC-, and NLRP3-independent manner, whereas the presence of cholesterol rescued cell viability.
+A nanoparticulate adjuvant that contains QS-21 as part of a heterogeneous mixture of saponins also induced IL-1 β in an NLRP3dependent manner.
+Interestingly, despite the role NLRP3 plays for cellular activation in vitro, NLRP3-deficient mice immunized with HIV-1 gp120 and QS-21 showed significantly higher levels of Th1 and Th2 antigen-specific T cell responses and increased IgG1 and IgG2c compared with wild type controls.
+Thus, we have identified QS-21 as a nonparticulate single molecular saponin that activates the NLRP3 inflammasome, but this signaling pathway may contribute to decreased antigenspecific responses in vivo.